(BSc) Bachelor of Science

 C: Practical skills

-C1: Design, plan and carry out appropriate experiments in the laboratory effectively, working within curent technical, regulatory, safety and ethical frameworks.
+C1: Design, plan and carry out appropriate experiments in the laboratory effectively, working within current technical, regulatory, safety and ethical frameworks.

 C2: Use appropriate laboratory equipment safely and efficiently